piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### You need a formal setting for presentations

+We've pretty much covered this in the space design.
+But to hit it one more time…

 We talk to a lot of folks who dodge the whole speaker thing with, "Well, we don't have anywhere to do it."

 Bullshit.